Chessington World of Adventures Resort review for families

 We got lucky with the weather – we went the day after the hottest-ever day in the UK and it was warm but overcast – perfect!
-I liked the fact that there are suncream canisters at the entrance to some rides – perfect for very hot days where queues are long.
+Katherine visited on a very hot day so was relieved that there were many shady areas throughout the park to cool off when she and her family started wilting.
 On a very wet day, it really wouldn’t be much fun as a lot of it is outdoors.
 So if there is a risk or rain, pack brollies and waterproofs.

 If you are worried about the weather, there is a Rainy Day Guarantee which means that if it rains continually for an hour or more during your visit, you will get a free day ticket for a return visit later in the year.

 What are the food and drink facilities like at Chessington World of Adventures?

 There is a huge variety of food and drink on offer – we didn’t even get to really look at them in detail there seemed to be so many it was confusing!

 You can opt for burgers, ‘dirty fries’, a BBQ bar, hot dogs - we chose the Adventure Point Pizza Pasta restaurant which is an eat-as-much-as-you-wish buffet.
 Although decent value for slightly older children, I paid £7.50 for little Tara and she ate just one slice of pizza and nothing else!
 On our visit, we spent around £36 for all 4 of us which was reasonable I thought.
 The restaurant was a little ‘sticky’ and tables a little grubby.
 But that is what most theme parks are like from past experience.
 Breakfast was included for Katherine’s family as they were glamping – “We made sure our tummies were stocked up with cereal, a fry-up and fruit,” she says.
 “There was a lot on offer.”